-We have high expectations of our water industry operatives to be safety focused, motivated and able to work according to operating procedures and established guidelines, whilst being a fine team player
+We have high expectations of our water industry operatives to be safety focused, motivated and able to work according to operating procedures and established guidelines, whilst being a superb team player.

 For further information on this position, please contact Elise O’Keeffe - District Manager - Central Operations - 0438 346 852

-Please visit our website to view the position description and to apply
+Please visit our website to view the position description and to submit your application

 Goulburn Valley Water is an equal opportunity employer valuing all people, diverse backgrounds, experiences and perspectives